Take control of your sleep with our pick of the elite slumber supervisors.

 We also find, on the whole, the sleep stage data to be much more consistent than many wearables.
 There are very few – if any – eyebrow-raising sleep stage estimates, making it a much more useful tool when trying to match up with your intuition on your readiness to take on exercise strain or a big day of work.

 There are now deeper integrations with the Google Pixel Watch and Fitbit devices on the Nest Hub, linking information regarding exercises and calorie burn.
-Considering this one also acts as a smart speaker, YouTube player, and supports apps like Headspace, it’s a rounded device.

-The only downside is that you’ll need to place this much more carefully than other devices on this list.
+The major downside is that you’ll need to place this much more carefully than other devices on this list.
 You essentially have to have a bedside table at roughly the same height as your mattress, and, rather than being up against the wall, it’ll need to be in line with your pillow to deliver the most accurate results.

 It can also struggle to register when you’ve woken up but are still in bed, as we’ve found with mattress trackers.
+Like those non-wearable trackers, there’s also a lack of major sleep health and recovery insights.
+This means it’s not great for those who want detailed sleep tracking.

 Samsung Galaxy Watch Ultra